Revising Routines and Procedures

 Even with the best curriculum maps and pacing guides, we run into the inevitable last minute changes in building lessons and preparing for each day.
 Even as a veteran teacher, especially at a new school, I sometimes feel like I am barely keeping my head above water.
 I am constantly revising and adjusting my lessons, so I can only imagine how our new teachers feel.
 Creating a routine in lesson planning and material preparation is essential for running a smooth classroom, not to mention maintaining personal sanity.

-It is never too late to alter policies, procedures, or routines but also remember it takes 21 days to make a habit so be patient with the process, it won’t happened overnight, but it will happen.
+It is never too late to alter policies, routines and procedures but also remember it takes 21 days to make a habit so be patient with the process, it won’t happened overnight, but it will happen.

 Piquès & Pirouettès